Burton Bradstock

 Burton Bradstock is a village and civil parish in Dorset, England, approximately 2 + 1/2 mi southeast of Bridport and 1/2 mi inland from the English Channel at Chesil Beach.
-In the 2011 Census the parish had a population of 948.
+In the 2011 census the parish had a population of 948.
 The village lies in the Bride Valley, close to the mouth of the small River Bride.
 It comprises 16th- and 17th-century thatched cottages, a parish church (dedicated to St Mary the Virgin), two pubs, a primary school, shop, post office stores, beach café, hotel, garage, village hall, reading room a library.
-The parish has a National Coastwatch Institution Station, Lyme Bay Station.
+The parish has a National Coastwatch Institution station, Lyme Bay Station.

 History

 The place was first recorded in the Domesday Book of 1086 as Bridetone, it had 28 households and the lord of the manor was the Abbey of Saint-Wandrille.
 The toponym means the place (Old English tūn) on the River Bride, and therefore has a different origin from most places named "Burton", including Burton, Dorset.

 In 1286 land in the village was acquired by Bradenstoke Priory in Wiltshire.
 Bradenstoke, sometimes pronounced Bradstock, gave its name to the suffix "Bradstock".

-The local church, The Parish Church of St. Mary, dates largely from the late 14th or early 15th century, though it was significantly restored in 1897.
+The local parish church of St Mary dates largely from the late 14th or early 15th century, though a Victorian restoration in 1897 made significant alterations.
 950 yards south-east of the church is the Bronze Age burial mound of Bind Barrow, it is 64 ft in diameter and 5 ft high, it was scheduled as an ancient monument in 1959.

 The cliffs were used for training before the Normandy landings in 1943.